My first experience with Serge Lutens Chergui back in 2014 opened my eyes in way of what can be achieved with perfumery.

 This smokiness and grassy touches are the closest things I would place my finger and say yes, this could be something that would smell like desert winds.

-I have to mention that something like this has been also tried to capture in fragrance from Tauer Perfumes – L’Air du Desert Marocain, but and done better.
+I have to mention that something like this has been also tried to capture in fragrance from Tauer Perfumes – L’Air du Desert Marocain, but are done better.

 Unfortunately, the Tauer fragrance for me falls short in many other aspects and is nowhere good as a complete product as Serge Lutens Chergui is.